kdbanman/macros/doc/index.md

         - make doCommand(cmd, player, newID)
         - player and newID are gameroom headery/control stuff, cmd is THE MAKERS DON'T TOUCH IT

-- try assuming that whatever join/leave async, full-state-sharing bullshit needs to be done CAN be done before gameroom is even involved
-    - confirm with logan

 - research websocket libraries for state/architectural choices
     - for einaros/ws, a single HTTP server accepting PUT to /create with many WebSocketServers listening on their own /play/<room_id>
     - for TopCloud/socketcluster, configure with 'websocket' transport only (based on engine.io), and ? (see nombo.io for usage and docs)

-- define Gameroom state tree
-    - find minimal amount of states for a room of websocketers continue at #TODO
-        - find out how likely it is for a 'lagging' player to appear 'disconnected'.  also how likely it is for a 'disconnected' player to appear 'lagging'

 - define all possible state transitions within state tree

 - design Comms packets to enable state transitions